justspacedog/cs529-esphome-homeassistant/README.md

-# Dual CS529 Turntable BLE Integration for ESPHome & Home Assistant
+# Dual CS 529 Turntable BLE Integration for ESPHome & Home Assistant

-ESPHome-based BLE integration for Dual CS-529 turntables.
+ESPHome-based BLE integration for Dual CS 529 turntables.
 Connects via BLE to read and control Play/Stop/Tonearm movement, Speed (33/45/78 RPM), Repeat (total & remaining up to 99), Sleep Timer (10 s–42 min), and Bluetooth Pairing Mode.
 Exposes all controls as Home Assistant switches, numbers and sensors, plus a custom Lovelace Tile UI for status and controls.
 You'll need to find out the MAC-Adress of your turntable with a bluetooth logger.

 ### Turntable BLE Command Reference

-Below are the raw BLE messages used by the Dual CS-529 turntable, their meanings and valid codes:
+Below are the raw BLE messages used by the Dual CS 529 turntable, their meanings and valid codes:

 | Message                  | Description                              | Codes / Values                                                        |
 |--------------------------|------------------------------------------|-----------------------------------------------------------------------|